Duration

 Understanding the User

-I started by reading over the customer service tickets, and some of the customer interviews that were performed prior to starting.
-This helped me to better understand what struggles call center agents and managers face when dealing with evaluations for their performance as an agent.
-The fragments systems and tools made handling and reviewing interactions very cumbersome.
+I started by reading over the customer service tickets which were direct connections between the product owner and the customer.
+This helped me to better understand what struggles call center agents and managers face when dealing with evaluations for the performance of their agents - also the fragmented systems and tools currently being used made handling and reviewing interactions very cumbersome and hard to remember.

 Research Insight